-Content is the magnet of your website and a key tool in helping to reach your company’s marketing objectives.
-Whether you’re looking to do a complete redesign or just want to make improvements to your website, it’s important to have a solid content strategy in place.
+Content is the magnet of your website and arguably the most important tool in helping achieve your firm’s marketing goals.
+Whether you’re looking to do a complete website redesign or just want to make improvements to your current site, it’s crucial to have a solid content strategy in place.

 A content strategy will guide your plans for the what, where and when of content creation.
-With Google’s latest algorithm updates, having the right kind of content is more important than ever.
-And if you haven’t touched the content on your website in a while, it is probably due for a refresh.
-We’ve outlined some key steps into developing a solid, customer-focused strategy for your website content.
+Content is the reason people visit your website, and any redesign should be conducted with a content-first approach.
+Even solid content ages with time, so if you haven’t touched the content on your website in a while, it is probably due for a refresh.
+We’ve outlined some key steps into developing a strong, client-focused strategy for your website content.

 1. Identify your unique value proposition

 Your website should answer the why and how of your firm, explaining how your services and process provide value to your clients.
 Your value proposition should address these things, and it should be unique from other firms in the industry so that you can differentiate yourself from your competitors.
 Use this as a basis for the content you create for your website.
 Your unique value proposition should be prominent on your website and weaved throughout your content.
 Making sure that your content is targeted and relevant to the people you want to reach is critical to the success of your site.

 Before creating new content, determine what content you already have and where you see holes that need to be filled.
 What content needs to be re-written?
 What pieces of content are performing well and may not need as much work?
 Document all of the content you currently have and then identify what can stay, what needs to be refreshed and what needs to go.
 This will give you a clear picture of how much new content you need to create and where to start.